BrainExplore: Large-Scale Discovery of Interpretable Visual Representations in the Human Brain

 \subsection{Scaling to an Unlimited Number of Patterns}

-Explaining every component in every ROI and decomposition method is costly and inefficient, especially with high-dimensional SAEs, multiple hyperparameters, and many methods.
+Explaining every component in every ROI and decomposition method is costly and inefficient, especially with high-dimensional SAEs, multiple hyperparameters and methods.
 To scale interpretability, we introduce two steps~(\cref{fig:methods}c): (i) \textbf{\emph{Hypothesis dictionary generation}}, which constructs a brain-activity-inspired set of candidate hypotheses; and (ii) \textbf{\emph{Hypothesis–image labeling}}, which assigns binary labels for each hypothesis and image.
 Together, these two steps create large-scale associations between visual stimuli and candidate descriptions of brain activity, independent of any specific pattern.
 Once the dictionary and image labels are in place, any new brain pattern can be evaluated by measuring how consistently its top-activating images express concepts from the dictionary.

-\paragraph{Hypothesis dictionary generation.} We first identify patterns that are most likely to be interpretable.
-To do so, we compute a CLIP-based \emph{consistency} score for every pattern: we embed its top activating images, compute pairwise similarities, and use the mean similarity as a proxy to semantic coherence.
-We then select the top 40 patterns per ROI and per decomposition method and run the \emph{Visualize \& Explain} step on this subset (over 10k patterns), yielding more than 1k unique candidate explanations.
+\paragraph{Hypothesis dictionary generation.} We first identify patterns most likely to be interpretable.
+To do so, we compute a CLIP-based \emph{consistency} score for every pattern: we embed its top activating images, compute pairwise similarities, and use their mean as a proxy to semantic coherence.
+We then select the top 40 patterns per ROI and decomposition method and run the \emph{Visualize \& Explain} step on this subset ($>$ 10k patterns), yielding more than 1k unique candidate explanations.
 These are aggregated into a brain-inspired dictionary of visual concepts.
-To remove duplicates and near-duplicates, we embed each hypothesis with a BGE text encoder~\cite{chen2024bge} and merge concepts with high embedding similarity.
-This produces a dictionary of \(\sim\)1{,}300 concepts.
-With this dictionary, we can label all stimuli offline with respect to every candidate concept, creating large-scale associations between images and candidate brain activity descriptions, independent of any specific pattern.
-Further details and prompts appear in Supp.~\ref{sec_sup:additional_details}.
+To remove duplicates we embed each hypothesis with a BGE text encoder~\cite{chen2024bge} and merge concepts with high embedding similarity.
+This produces a dictionary of \(\sim\)1{,}300 concepts that we can use to label all stimuli offline with respect to every candidate concept, creating large-scale associations between images and candidate brain activity descriptions, independent of any specific pattern.
+Further details and prompts appear in \cref{sec_sup:additional_details}.